Jaishree2310/GlassyUI-Components/README.md

 ## Getting Started

-To get started with GlassyUI-Components, follow these instructions:
+To get started with GlassyUI-Components, follow these instructions:-

 ### Prerequisites